Now in our 11th year of creating and performing extraordinary dance

 310 Oak Street, Ashland, OR 97520 • 541-488-9683 • email@example.com

-DPC also has a school, teaching a variety of dance lessons for students 5-70.
+DPC also has a school, teaching a variety of dance lessons in Ballet, Modern/Contemporary, Improvisation and Creative Movement for students 5-70.
 Check out our Class Schedule page for more info.

 Dancing People is a professional, national-caliber modern dance company, based right here in Ashland, Oregon.
 We perform over 40 times a year in the Rogue Valley, from fully produced stage shows, to informal shows in Ashland's beautiful Lithia Park, to our "Call Back The Sun" Winter Solstice celebration.

 Robin Stiehm is the Founding Artistic Director and choreographer for DPC.
 Her work has been described as fluid, musical, emotional - one review said "abstract in the best definition of that elusive term - emotion contained and transfigured by form.”

 Dancing People has just begun their fall fundraising drive.
 Would you like to help quality dance thrive in the Rogue Valley?
 You can, by donating now!